Implementing Laws At-a-Glance

 The Act provides additional possibilities for whistleblowers to report externally without first using internal reporting channels, in addition to those set out in the Directive.
 For example, a whistleblower may report directly to a Competent Authority (as defined in Q7 below) where the head of the organization is (or may be) involved in the issue, or where reporting directly to a Competent Authority is justified by the urgency of the matter.

-The Act does, however, provide criminal sanctions against individuals who take certain actions (such as using or threatening to use violence) with the purpose of preventing a whistleblower from making a report under the Act.
+The Act, however, does provide criminal sanctions against individuals who take certain actions (such as using or threatening to use violence) with the purpose of preventing a whistleblower from making a report under the Act.

 1. Has the implementing law been adopted?

-2. Under the implementing law, which organizations must establish internal reporting channels?Organizations located in Portugal employing 50 or more workers.
+Organizations located in Portugal employing 50 or more workers.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?